neromantic/corx/CONTRIBUTING.rst

 Code Style
 ----------

-Follow the established coding style in the Barista project.
+Follow the established coding style in the corx project.
 Adhere to any linters or coding style guides.

 Testing
 -------